amaurylrd/twitch_compyle/README.md

 1. Python at least 3.8

-2. Poetry any stable version like 1.2.2 (requires Python 3.7 and above). <br>
+2. Poetry any stable version like 1.2.2 (requires Python 3.7 or above). <br>
 <https://python-poetry.org/docs/#installation>

 3. ImageMagick <br>